A healthier community begins with saving lives

 How it helps: By reducing the use of old syringes and other drug use equipment, these supplies prevent the transmissions of diseases like HIV and Hepatitis C. They also help people who use drugs treat minor skin infections and wounds.

 How it works: People who use drugs may face challenges accessing items that are important for health and comfort.
-Making personal care items easily available supports quality of life, improves health and reduces the risk of COVID-19.
+Making personal care items easily available supports quality of life, and improves health.

 What it is: Give out collection boxes for disposing syringes safely.